RASCRY/OpenCS/README.md

 Help us with making OpenCS!
 Send us an email at [contribute@opencs.rascry.org](mailto:contribute@opencs.rascry.org).
 If you'd like to help translate OpenCS, use [Crowdin](https://crowdin.com/project/opencs).

 # License
-OpenCS is open-sourced software licensed under a [Modified MIT license](LICENSE). beautiful
+OpenCS is open-sourced software licensed under a [Modified MIT license](LICENSE).